-With engagement season upon us, one of the first tasks you will need to do once you get engaged is create a guest list.
-Major planning decisions regarding location, menu and budget, are all dependent on the number of guests your will be inviting.
-Our advice, start early and follow these six pointers.
+With engagement season upon us, one of the first tasks you will need to do once you get engaged is create a wedding guest list.
+Major planning decisions regarding location, menu and budget, are all dependent on the number of guests you will be inviting.
+Our advice is to start early and follow these pointers.

-With Covid right now, restrictions are being placed on the amount of people you’re allowed to have at organized gatherings.
-So if you were wanting to have a larger wedding, you will more than likely be faced with having to trim your guest list.
-We’ve made it easier for you by creating a chart that categorizes your guests.
-You can also set up rules such as; not inviting any children, deciding not to let your single friends bring a guest, cut all coworkers, or limit the list to only first cousins on both sides.
+Due to recent events, restrictions are being placed on the amount of people you’re allowed to have at organized gatherings.
+So if you were wanting to have a larger wedding, you will most likely be faced with having to trim your guest list.
+Set up criteria such as inviting no children, no plus ones, no coworkers, or consider limiting the list to only first cousins on both sides.

 Keep in mind, the more guests you invite means the more money that will be spent on food and alcohol.
 There are ways to cut costs, but a larger guest count will mean you will have less to spend on other things such as flowers and decor.

 Don’t feel bad not inviting every long-lost friend you’ve ever known since childhood.
 Your wedding isn’t the time to reunite with friends you haven’t seen in years.
-Only invite people who matter the most to you and were preferably within your social bubble during Covid.
+Only invite people who matter the most to you.

 Remember this is your wedding and you need to stick to the boundaries you set.
 Don’t let your parents pressure you into increasing the guest-count or inviting people you don’t want to have.